augustofrade/mood-diary-cli/README.md

-# CLI Mood Diary
+# MooDiary

-A full-featured CLI mood diary aimed to provide a user-friendly interface for journaling one's mood and activities through the terminal.
+A full-featured CLI **mood diary** aimed to provide a user-friendly interface for journaling one's mood and activities through the terminal.

 You can pick a name for your diary and yourself, be greeted with motivational quotes, keep track of your daily mood and much more!

-This was made for learning purposes, using the service/repository pattern with polymorphism, singleton classes and dependency injection.
+This was made for learning purposes, using the service/repository pattern with dynamic polymorphism, singleton classes and dependency injection.

 ## Features